Network Penetration Testing

 Figure 2

-Later, we injected a query that returns ‘TRUE’ i.e., 175’ AND 1=1–.
-Thence, we got the result of the user (Figure 3).
+Later, we injected a query that returns ‘TRUE’ i.e., 175’ AND 1=1–. hence, we got the result of the user.
+Out of all this, we identified that SQL injection is possible.
+(Figure 3).

 Figure 3

-To automate the exploitation, we are going to use SQLmap.
-With the help of Burp Suit, we intercepted the request and figured that the request body is getting encrypted.
-As the request body is encrypted, we can’t just use SQLmap.
+To automate the exploitation, we will use SQLmap.
+As the request body is encrypted, we can’t just use SQLMAP as it is.
 To achieve this, we need to decrypt the encryption.
 As encryption is done on the client side, we looked for the key in the .js file and we found the key in the aes.js file.
-Looking at the internet, we realized that the developer must have replicated the publicly available code from the internet and didn’t change the key.
-To make SQLmap work explicitly, we’ve added a parameter. (e.g., itest=QWERTYUIOP==)
+This was a manual process as we searched it through certain keywords.
+We observed that the developer must replicated the publicly available code from the internet and didn’t change the key.
+To make SQLmap work, we’ve added a parameter. (e.g., itest=QWERTYUIOP==)

 As we now have the key.
 We decrypted the encryption using an online tool and we got the request body in plain text.

-We explicitly told SQLmap to use only Time-Based Queries to analyze the received data.
-By this, the complexity of the decryption of the response body reduces.
 After SQLmap encrypts the request body it looks like this “itest=QWERTYUIOP==”.
-Since the server only understands this form “QWERTYUIOP==” we made Burp Suite a middleman and removed “itest=” using its feature Match & Replace.
+Since the server only understands this (“QWERTYUIOP==”) format, we made Burp Suite a middleman and removed “itest=” using its feature Match & Replace.

 In the above scenario, the problems faced during the process are addressed below: